aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/delete-background/_index.md

 ### DeleteWorkbookBackground API Specification

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/DeleteWorkbookBackground) defines a publicly accessible programming interface that lets you perform REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Workbook/DeleteWorkbookBackground" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface that lets you perform REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The following example shows a complete request, including the multipart file upload flag and the required authentication header.
+The following example shows a complete DELETE request with the required authentication header; no request body is needed.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}